-•••••• C4.
-The following minimum number of canopy trees capable of achieving a minimum mature height of 8.0 metres are to be accommodated on site for all new development: a) Sites less than 400m 2 1 tree b) Sites between 400 - 800m 2 2 trees c) Sites over 800m 2 4 trees Trees should comprise native vegetation indigenous to Canada Bay and should be chosen from Council's list of suitable species (refer to Section C5.3).
+C4.
+4. The following minimum number of canop trees capable of achieving a minimum mature height of 8.0 metres are to be accommodated on site for all new development: a) Sites less than 400m 2 1 tree b) Sites between 400 - 800m 2 2 trees c) Sites over 800m 2 4 trees Trees should comprise native vegetation indigenous to Canada Bay and should be chosen from Council's list of suitable species (refer to Section C5.3).
 C5.
-Existing trees are to be retained and integrated into a new landscaping scheme, wherever possible.
-Suitable replacement trees should be provided.
-C6.
-Minimum soil depth for balcony gardens is 800mm.
-C7.
-The majority of the front building setback and private courtyard areas of all development should comprise landscaping in accordance with the definition in this DCP.
-C8.
-A significant landscaped setting is to be established for pathways and paved areas.
+Existing trees are to be retained and integrated into a new landscaping s wherever possible.
+Suitable replace trees should be provided. cheme, 800mm.C7.
+The majority of the front building and private courtyard areas of a development should comprise la Minimum soil depth for balcony gard 800mm. dens is The majority of the front building set and private courtyard areas of all development should comprise lands in accordance with the definition in the DCP. scaping C8.
+A significant landscaped setting is to be established for pathways and paved areas Pathways and driveways are to be located a minimum of 1.0 metres from common boundaries.
 C9.
-Pathways and driveways are to be located a minimum of 1.0 metres from common boundaries.
 C10.
-Any development on the foreshore should: Enhance the existing flora of the allotment; Plant native trees with a mature height greater than 12.0 metres; Avoid introduced species known to seed freely or spread easily by rhizomes or vegetative means.
+Any development on the foreshore s should: a) Enhance the existing flora of the allotment; • b) Plant native trees with a mature greater than 12.0 metres; height Avoid introduced species known freely or spread easily by rhizon vegetative means.